What You’ll Learn ⚡

 What is THD - total harmonic distortion?

-The Total Harmonic Distortion (THD) for voltage and current can be calculated up to the 3000th order.
-In general, it is defined as the sum of all harmonics relative to the fundamental frequency.
+The Total Harmonic Distortion (THD) of voltage and current can be calculated up to the 3000th order.
+In general, THD is defined as the ratio of the sum of all harmonic components to the fundamental frequency.

-The most important origins of harmonics are loads which are controlled by converters (diodes, thyristors, transistors).
-The following images depict a typical comparison of different light bulbs and the current waveforms that they produce (Blue).
-The green waveforms represent the Voltages.
-The Voltage, Current, THDI (Total harmonic distortion for current), power and power factor values that correspond to the individual light bulbs are also depicted.
+The most common sources of harmonics are loads controlled by converters such as diodes, thyristors, and transistors.
+The following images show a typical comparison of different light bulbs and the current waveforms (blue) they produce.
+The green waveforms represent the voltages.
+The corresponding values for voltage, current, THDI (Total Harmonic Distortion for current), power, and power factor for each light bulb are also shown.

 How to calculate the total harmonic current (THC) and current total demand distortion (TDD)?

-In addition to the THD calculation, it is now possible to add THC and TDD calculations as well.
+In addition to THD calculations, it is now possible to include THC and TDD calculations as well.

-Total Harmonic Current (THC) is the accumulated currents of the orders 2 to 40 that contribute to the distortion of the current waveform.
-This value is particularly useful in determining the required characteristics for the installation of modern active harmonic filters:
+Total Harmonic Current (THC) represents the cumulative current from harmonic orders 2 to 40 that contribute to distortion in the current waveform.
+This value is particularly useful for determining the required specifications when installing modern active harmonic filters.

-Current Total Demand Distortion (TDD).
-This is defined as the ratio of the root-sum-square values of the harmonic current to the maximum demand load current times 100 to get the result in percentage.
-The maximum demand load current can be defined in the software with an input field.
+Current Total Demand Distortion (TDD) is defined as the ratio of the root-sum-square values of the harmonic currents to the maximum demand load current, multiplied by 100 to express the result as a percentage.
+The maximum demand load current can be defined in the software through an input field.

-In the power module in DewesoftX under power quality, the THC and TDD options can be selected, as shown in the image below.
+In the DewesoftX power module, under power quality, the THC and TDD options can be selected, as shown in the image below.

 What are the symmetrical components?